RhyVis/VisAppend/README.md

-# Mod-Astro
+# GTNH Extend
 1.7.10 GTNH Addons

-To add something used in tweak
+To add something used in tweak, basically items, maybe machines in the future.